-CPAC relies on the authority of the citizens of Purcellville through their elected body, the Town Council, in performance of an advisory role on how Purcellville wants to enforce its laws.
+CPAC relies on the authority of the citizens of Purcellville through their elected body, the Town Council, in-to performance itsof an advisory role-on how Purcellville wants to enforce its laws.
 CPAC recommendations are not binding on the Mayor, Town Council, Town Manager, or Chief of Police, but CPAC can and should hold town officials accountable to the community by broadcasting clearly its recommendations and continuously seeking community input.
-The Chief of Police answers to the Town Manager and is accountable to the TC and community for how the town enforces its laws.
+The Chief of Police answers to the Town Manager and is accountable to the TC and community for how the town enforces its laws and promotes and improves public safety.

-CPAC may review, at a strategic level, incidents related to law enforcement and provide advice to TC and town officials related to law enforcement in light of community expectations.
-CPAC should have access to any data, documents, and records necessary to perform this function.
-However, CPAC shall have no authority to investigate or otherwise participate in personnel
+CPAC may review, at a strategic level, incidente citizen-initiated complaints related to law enforcement and provide advice to TC and town officials related to law enforcement in light of community expectations.
+CPAC should have access to any data, documents, and records